+'''

-Contention% = 100 \ (contention\T2 - contention\T1) / (VCPUs \ (time\T2 - time\T1))
+Contention% = 100 (contention_T2 - contention_T1) / (VCPUs (time_T2 - time_T1))

+'''

-The vm.cpu.contention.cpu metric is analogous to "stolen time" as returned by VMGuestLib\GetCpuStolenMs (see Table 3, "Accessor Functions for Virtual Machine Data," on page 15), except "stolen time" excludes time the virtual machine did not run due to configured resource limits.
-Comparing this value to esxtop requires de-normalizing the contention ratio, because esxtop reports a sum of percentages across VCPUs.
-Thus:
+The vm.cpu.contention.cpu metric is similar to "stolen time" returned by

+VMGuestLib\GetCpuStolenMs (see Table 2-3.
+Accessor Functions for Virtual Machine Data), except "stolen time" excludes time the virtual machine did not run due to configured resource limits.
+Comparing this value to esxtop requires denormalizing the contention ratio, because esxtop reports a sum of percentages across VCPUs.
+So: